 How is an estate distributed?

-Depending on the terms of the Will and in some case the preference of beneficiaries, the executors or administrators may transfer assets in specie, that is, transfer the actual asset to a beneficiary, or sell assets and distribute the proceeds of sales to the beneficiaries.
+Depending on the terms of the Will and in some cases the preference of beneficiaries, the executors or administrators may transfer assets in specie, that is, transfer the actual asset to a beneficiary, or sell assets and distribute the proceeds of sales to the beneficiaries.

 In the case of probate, the Will may stipulate how an asset is to be distributed to a beneficiary, that is, in specie or the proceeds of sale.
 In other cases, it is generally up to the executors/administrators on how to distribute the estates but it is generally recommended that the executors/administrators discuss these matters with beneficiaries.